 AUXILIARY FUSE BLOCK

-The auxiliary fuse block located inside the console rigging compartment provides a source of power for electronics and other accessories.
-Your model utilizes the automotive type fuse.
+There are two auxiliary fuse blocks located in the starboard console.
+They provide a source of power for electronics and other accessories.
+The fuse blocks receive power from the positive bus bar.
+Your model utilizes automotive type fuses.